-339 See Pablo Fajgelbaum, Amit Khandelwal, The Economic Impacts of the US-China Trade War, 14 Annual Review of Economics 205-228 (2022) for a review of some of these papers, including National Bureau of Economic Research [hereinafter "NBER"] Working Paper No. 30335 (2022), which estimates trade war tariffs lowered overall U.S. welfare by 0.01 percent, see Lorenzo Caliendo, Fernando Perro, NBER, Lessons from U.S.-China Trade Relations, Working Paper 30335 (Aug.
+339 See Pablo Fajgelbaum, Amit Khandelwal, The Economic Impacts of the US-China Trade War, 14 ANNUAL REVIEW OF ECONOMICS 205-228 (2022) for a review of some of these papers, including National Bureau of

+REVIEW OF ECONOMICS 205-228 (2022) for a review of some of these papers, including National Bureau of Economic Research [hereinafter "NBER"] Working Paper No. 30335 (2022), which estimates trade war tariffs lowered overall U.S. welfare by 0.01 percent, see Lorenzo Caliendo, Fernando Perro, NBER, LESSONS FROM U.S.-CHINA TRADE RELATIONS, Working Paper 30335 (Aug.
 2022).
 The literature consistently finds tariffs applied by the United States and China during 2018 and 2019 to be associated with negative aggregate economic welfare impacts in both countries, but that the negative effects were materially larger in China.
-See also Minghao Li, Edward Balistreri, Wendong Zhang, The U.S.-China Trade War: Tariff Data and General Equilibrium Analysis, 69 Jrnl of Asian Economics 1-30 (2020); Cyn-Young Park, Peter Petri, Michael Plummer, The Economics of Conflict and Cooperation in the Asia-Pacific: RCEP, CPTPP and the US-China Trade War, 25 (3) EAST ASIAN ECOnomic Review 233-272 (2021); and, Jian Zheng, Shudong Zhou, Xingzi Li, Antonio Domingos Padula, Will Martin, Effects of Eliminating the U.S.-China Trade Dispute Tariffs, 22 World Trade Review 212-231 (2023).
+See also Minghao Li, Edward Balistreri, Wendong Zhang, The U.S.-China Trade War: Tariff Data and General Equilibrium Analysis, 69 JRNL OF ASIAN ECONOMICS 1-30 (2020); Cyn-Young Park, Peter Petri, Michael Plummer, The Economics of Conflict and Cooperation in the Asia-Pacific: RCEP, CPTPP and the US-China Trade War, 25 (3) EAST ASIAN ECONOMIC REVIEW 233-272 (2021); and, Jian Zheng, Shudong Zhou, Xingzi Li, Antonio Domingos Padula, Will Martin, Effects of Eliminating the U.S.-China Trade Dispute Tariffs, 22 WORLD TRADE REVIEW 212-231 (2023).